Caching with Azure Front Door

 Cache-Control header with a

-max-age value, this indicates to Front Door that the response is cacheable, and the
+max-age value indicates to Front Door that the response is cacheable, and the

 Set-Cookie header is stripped.